danygiguere/spring-boot-3-reactive-with-kotlin-coroutines/README.md

 ### Todo
 - figure out how to mock repositories in unit tests
+- set tests to run on a separate database
 - set db constraints
 - add validation to block users from updating a post that doesn't belong to them
 - setLocal early in the request lifecycle so that I can get it anytime with getLocale (it's already setin by default for the validations)